 S.B.
 8 specifically takes enforcement of the law out of the state’s hands, deputizing any private citizen who does not work for the government to do that job instead.
-Under the new law, random people would be incentivized to sue in civil court — to the tune of at least $10,000 in damages per termination — not only abortion providers, but also anyone who “knowingly engages in conduct that aids or abets the performance or inducement of an abortion.”
-The latter category seemingly includes insurance companies, along with abortion funds that help people pay for the procedure and its attendant hidden costs.
+Under the new law, random people would be incentivized to sue in civil court — to the tune of at least $10,000 in damages per termination — not only abortion providers but anyone who “knowingly engages in conduct that aids or abets the performance or inducement of an abortion.”
+The latter category seemingly includes insurance companies as well as abortion funds that help people pay for the procedure and its attendant hidden costs.
 “Obviously we have a target on our back being abortion funds,” Cristina Parker, communications director of Texas’s Lilith Fund, told Jezebel.
 “We’ve got support on deck for if and when we get sued, but there’s not much to prevent folks from doing it.”

-As a last resort, attorneys for the providers filed an emergency application to the U.S. Supreme Court — specifically, to Justice Samuel Alito — emphasizing that the law unconstitutionally outlaws pre-viability abortion, and would “immediately and catastrophically reduce … access in Texas,” forcing many clinics to close.
-However, SCOTUS refused to block S.B.
+As a last resort, attorneys for the providers filed an emergency application to the U.S. Supreme Court — specifically, to Justice Samuel Alito — emphasizing that the law unconstitutionally outlaws pre-viability abortion and would “immediately and catastrophically reduce … access in Texas,” forcing many clinics to close.
+But SCOTUS refused to block S.B.
 8, and the measure went into effect on September 1.

 What has the law meant for abortion access so far?

-Legislation like this reliably sows confusion and distress among patients, who see headlines about abortion on the brink of extinction in their state, and assume their access to legal care has already been cut off.
-But in this case specifically, so many lawsuits leveraged against already-underfunded providers could prove financially ruinous.
-And then there are the abortion funds, which offer patients money to cover not only the procedure but (often) things like gas, travel, child care, lodging — all crucial components of access in Texas, a massive state already plagued by myriad restrictions, including but by no means limited to waiting periods.
-In implicating such a broad range of targets, lawmakers ensured that S.B.
+Legislation like this reliably sows confusion and distress among patients, who see headlines about abortion on the brink of extinction in their state and assume their access to legal care has already been cut off.
+But in this case specifically, so many lawsuits leveraged against already underfunded providers could prove financially ruinous.
+And then there are the abortion funds, which offer patients money to cover not only the procedure but (often) things like gas, travel, child care, and lodging — all crucial components of access in Texas, a massive state already plagued by myriad restrictions including but by no means limited to waiting periods.
+In implicating such a broad range of targets, lawmakers ensured S.B.
 8 would make abortion prohibitively difficult to access from all angles.
-And already, the measure has created overflow for beleaguered clinics in neighboring states as distraught patients scramble to reschedule appointments.
+Almost immediately, the measure created overflow for beleaguered clinics in neighboring states as distraught patients scramble to reschedule appointments.